ranizouaoui/ESP32-Based-IoT-Tracking-System/README.md

  </div>

 ## Project Map
-Our <a href="https://github.com/ranizouaoui/ESP32-Based-IoT-Tracking-System/" >Tracking system </a> uses the <a href="https://www.u-blox.com/en/product/neo-7-series">NEO-7M GPS module</a>  to retrieve real-time GPS data, which is then transmitted to an MQTT (HiveMQ) server.
+Our <a href="https://github.com/ranizouaoui/ESP32-Based-IoT-Tracking-System/" >Tracking system </a> uses the <a href="https://www.u-blox.com/en/product/neo-7-series">NEO-7M GPS module</a>  to retrieve real-time GPS data, which is then transmitted to an MQTT (<a href="https://www.hivemq.com/">HiveMQ </a>) server.
 The web application retrieves data from the server and visualizes it on a geographical map.
 Simultaneously, the data stream is kept in a <a href="https://www .mongodb.com/">MongoDB</a> database for future use.
 This project provides a comprehensive and efficient solution for real-time tracking and management of location data.

 <strong> Note:</strong> The <a href="https://www.espressif.com/en/products/socs/esp32" >ESP32 </a>board starts sending data if it is well configured (from the configuration interface)
 <div align="center">
 <img src="https://github.com/ranizouaoui/ESP32-Based-IoT-Tracking-System/blob/main/pictures/synoptique.png" alt="" />
  </div>
+  <blockquote> <p dir="auto">Practically, we didn't work with the gprs module (just Wi-Fi).
+So, you can implement the code on TTGO or ESP32 board.
+It is the same</p></blockquote>

  ## Manual Setup
  ### ESP32 board setup
  Perform the following steps: